-One of the four segments of NBC's Four-in-One, this drama series consisted of a pilot film (starring Pernell Roberts) and six hour-long episodes (starring Lloyd Bridges), all of which were broadcast during the 1970-1971 season.
+One of four segments in NBC’s Four-in-One, this drama consisted of a pilot film (starring Pernell Roberts) and six hour-long episodes (starring Lloyd Bridges), all of which aired during the 1970-1971 season.

 As part of its 1970-1971 schedule, NBC introduced a new program called Four-in-One.
 As the title suggests, it consisted of four different shows that would rotate throughout the season, each running for six episodes.
 All four shows were produced by Universal and all four began as made-for-TV movies.
 Four-in-One premiered on Wednesday, September 16th, 1970 with McCloud.
 The series ran from 10-11PM.
 The sixth episode of McCloud was broadcast on October 21st; the following week San Francisco International Airport took over.

 The pilot for San Francisco International Airport aired on September 29th, 1970 as an installment of The NBC Tuesday Night Movie.
 It ranked 14th for the week, tied with The Carol Burnett Show on CBS .
 Pernell Roberts starred as Jim Conrad, manager of San Francisco International Airport.
 Clu Gulager played chief of security Bob Hatten.
 The plot involved the attempted theft of some $3 million with Tab Hunter as a bad guy, Van Johnson as a reporter and David Hartman as a pilot whose wife is being held hostage.

 Cecil Smith lamented the fact that the made-for-TV movie was so melodramatic and compared it, in an unfavorable way, to Grand Hotel with its numerous story lines all running at the same time.
 He did concede that the airport scenery was “as fascinating in fact as the story it enclosed was routine fiction” .